 Seminole State College Speaker Series

 Each year, the Seminole State Speaker Series welcomes speakers representing diverse views and interests.
-Planning is underway for the 2021-22 academic year speakers.

 All events are free and open to the public.
 To request accessibility accommodations, please email Disability Support Services

 The views expressed by these speakers are their own and do not necessarily represent the views of Seminole State College of Florida, its Board of Trustees, employees, students, alumni or partners.

 - When: Tuesday, October 4, 2022 at 7 p.m.

 - Where: Sanford/Lake Mary Campus Building C or watch live via streaming video

 This diverse "Roundtable on Gender, Labor, and Leadership" will feature local women who, in many ways, have found success in business and lead within our communities.
 The purpose of the panel is to discuss the impact, struggles, experiences, challenges, and equity issues/non-issues of women in the community with respect to labor and leadership.